MicrosoftDocs/customer-insights/ci-docs/enrichment-dnb.md

 1. Enter a name for the connection.

-1. Provide a valid Dun & Bradstreet credentials and Dun & Bradstreet project details *Region, Drop folder path, and Drop folder name*.
+1. Provide valid Dun & Bradstreet credentials and Dun & Bradstreet project details *Region, Drop folder path, and Drop folder name*.
 You [get this information](#setting-up-your-dun--bradstreet-project) from the Dun & Bradstreet project.

 1. Review and provide your consent for [Data privacy and compliance](#data-privacy-and-compliance) by selecting **I agree**.